TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 4 Symmetric encryption.md

 Hashing has a different role in cryptography.
 Instead of being used as a way to encrypt and decrypt (two-way cryptography) it’s used as a digital signature and uses one-way encryption, so in theory it’s extremely difficult – if not impossible – to reverse the message.

+- Send a symmetrically encrypted message to one of your peers via the public Slack channel.

+This question was a tricky one.
+Thought a lot about it and if you send the the key via the public channel everyone can see that key then.

+After the tip of te LC to do the exercise of asymmetrically encryption first I used also that method for sending my key for this exercise.

+I think there is also a possibility via the Diffie-Hellman method.
+Will try that later.

 ![screenshot](../00_includes/sec3/sec444.png)